 Why Renewable Energy?

-Therefore, such sources don’t emit carbon dioxide (CO2) and other greenhouse gases that have proven to be a significant contributor to air pollution.
+Therefore, such sources don’t emit carbon dioxide (CO2) and other greenhouse gases that have proven to be significant contributors to the planet’s rising temperatures.

-The critical threat from increased CO2 is the greenhouse effect.
+The critical threat from increased Carbon Dioxide is the greenhouse effect.
 Greenhouse gases trap heat in the atmosphere that would otherwise escape into space, causing average temperatures on the surface to rise.
 Global warming is one of the main symptoms of Climate Change.

-Wind: By harnessing the wind through turbines usually located on hilltops or near the ocean, where this resource is abundant, the wind spins an electric generator which produces energy.
+Wind: By harnessing the power of wind through turbines usually located on hilltops or near the ocean, its motion spins an electric generator which produces energy.

 Solar: Solar energy is produced from solar PV (photovoltaic) panels.
 The combination of heat and light from the sun creates electricity.
 In addition to Solar Panels (light) and Solar Thermal (heat), concentrating solar power (CSP) plants use mirrors to concentrate the sun’s heat, creating thermal energy.